TusKANNy/seismic/README.md

     <a href="LICENSE.md"><img src="https://badgen.net/static/license/MIT/blue" /></a>
 </p>

-Seismic is a highly efficient data structure for fast retrieval over *learned sparse embeddings*.
+Seismic is a highly efficient data structure for fast retrieval over *learned sparse embeddings* written.
 Designed with scalability and performance in mind, Seismic makes querying sparse representations seamless.

+Seismic's core engine is written in Rust 🦀.
+Details on using it in Rust can be found in [`docs/RustUsage.md`](docs/RustUsage.md).
+The instructions below explain how to use it in Python.